-Why You Need a Lawyer Who Specializes in Distracted Driving Cases?
+Why Do You Need a Lawyer Who Specializes in Distracted Driving Cases?

-Advanced Recovery of Digital Evidence in Distracted Driving Accidents
+How Does The Advanced Recovery of Digital Evidence in Distracted Driving Accidents Work?

 In today’s distracted driving cases, digital evidence must be preserved immediately because it can be lost or overwritten within hours following an accident.
 General car accident lawyers might ask for phone records weeks later, but we know that important evidence needs to be protected immediately.

-Cell phone records are the most convincing proof in situations of distracted driving, but getting and understanding this information takes specific knowledge.
-Our lawyers work with telecommunications experts in Allentown to get complete call logs, text message timestamps, and data consumption records that show exactly when drivers were using their phones.
+Cell phone records are the most convincing evidence in cases of distracted driving, but obtaining and interpreting this information requires specialized knowledge.
+Our lawyers work with telecommunications experts in Allentown to obtain complete call logs, text message timestamps, and data consumption records that show exactly when drivers used their phones.

 Event data recorders in modern cars record essential details on how people drive just before an accident.
-This technology can show rapid steering changes, unusual braking patterns, or a lack of evasive action typical of inattentive driving.
+This technology can detect rapid steering changes, unusual braking patterns, or a lack of evasive action, all of which are typical of inattentive driving.
 When you add phone records, this data makes a strong case for negligence that insurance companies have a hard time arguing against.

 More and more, traffic and dashboard cameras from other cars catch people driving while distracted in real time.
-We carefully look at all the video evidence to show that drivers were looking down at their phones, holding them to their ears, or doing other things that distracted them just before a disaster.
+We carefully review all video evidence to show that drivers were looking down at their phones, holding them to their ears, or doing other actions that distracted them just before a disaster.

 Sometimes, social media posts can show that people are driving while preoccupied.
 Posts about texting while driving, pictures taken from the driver’s seat, or location data that shows device use while driving can back up claims of distracted driving and reveal patterns of harmful behavior.